riyaparate/CRM_analysis/README.md

 # CRM Opportunity Analysis Dashboard

 ## Project Overview
-CRM Opportunity Analysis is a data analytics project focused on evaluating sales opportunities, revenue performance, and CRM data.
-The project analyzes opportunity pipelines, win rates, conversion metrics, and industry trends to deliver actionable business insights through interactive dashboards and KPI tracking.
+CRM Opportunity Analysis is a data analytics project focused on evaluating sales opportunities, revenue performance, and customer relationship management (CRM) data.
+The project analyzes opportunity pipelines, win rates, conversion metrics, and industry trends to generate actionable business insights.
+Data was processed using Excel and SQL, analyzed through Tableau and Power BI, and transformed into interactive dashboards for effective KPI monitoring and decision-making.

 ## Objectives
 * Monitor sales opportunity performance